UoA-eResearch/vmhandbook/_doc/x2go-client.md

 ![useful image]({{ "/assets" | append: page.id | append: "/x2go_screenshot1.png" | absolute_url }}){:width="600px"}

-On the session tab, give your session a meaningful name and write the name of the VM into the "Host" field and your UPI into the "Login" field.
+On the session tab, give your session a meaningful name and write the name of the VM into the "Host" field and your user name into the "Login" field.
 Make sure you choose MATE from the "Session type" selection menu.

 ![useful image]({{ "/assets" | append: page.id | append: "/x2go_screenshot2.png" | absolute_url }}){:width="600px"}